Who is this guide for?

 VPNinja used to be superfast in my old apartment and old Internet Service, but it definitely is not as fast on China Telecom in Guangzhou!

-Speed: 3 mbps on mobile ONLY.
+Speed: PIA is hit or miss.
 Desktop connection very slow or completely blocked.
+We currently do not reccommend PIA.

 Fastest Servers: us-california.privateinternetaccess.com (but use the IP address!)